rademakr/homelab-docs/docs/Nextcloud.md

 1. This will connect you to the nextcloud-app instance with a bash shell.

 !!! note
-    Not all docker images come with a bash shell packaged in.
-One of the DB instances running mariadb is running in alpine and you'll have to specify `sh`
+    Not all Docker containers come with a bash shell packaged in.
+One of the DB instances running mariadb is running in alpine and you'll have to specify `sh` instead of `bash`

 To reset the Nextcloud admin password from the command line: